CGIAR-SPIA/SPIA-Bangladesh-Study-2025/README.md

 Welcome to this repository, which contains the replication files for SPIA Bangladesh Study 2025: Updating the Green Revolution by Saumya Singla, Tanjim Ul Islam, Fuad Hassan, Isabella Monteiro, James Stevenson, Kyle Emeric.

-This repository provides the code and supporting data needed to reproduce the tables and figures in the report using datasets from the Bangladesh Integrated Household Survey (BIHS).
+This repository provides the code, data and supporting documentation needed to reproduce the tables and figures in the report.

 The repo is structured as follows: